pedsmoreira/mariachi/docs/miscellaneous.md

 # Miscellaneous

-## Sharing helpers across generators
+## Sharing helpers across strategies

-It's not uncommon to have multiple generators share similar helpers.
+It's not uncommon to have multiple strategies share similar helpers.
 To facilitate you doing that, you can include files from your BattleCry directory directly, without navigating with `..`.

 If you have a `testHelper.js` file under `BattleCry/helpers/testHelper.js` for instance, you could include it as: